meteor/meteor/content/ui-ux.md

 A "reusable" component is a component which doesn't rely on anything from the environment it renders in.
 It renders purely based on its direct inputs (its *template arguments* in Blaze, or *props* in React) and internal state.

 In Meteor specifically, this means a component which does not access data from any global sources---Collections, Stores, routers, user data, or similar.
-For instance, in the Todos example app, the `listsShow` template takes in the list it is rendering and the set of todos for that list, and does not ever look directly in the the `Todos` or `Lists` collections.
+For instance, in the Todos example app, the `Lists_show` template takes in the list it is rendering and the set of todos for that list, and does not ever look directly in the the `Todos` or `Lists` collections.

 Reusable components have many advantages: